Brqqq/SpotifyLyricsGrabber/README.md

-# DOES NOT WORK ANYMORE.
-PROJECT IS NOT BEING MAINTAINED
+## PROJECT IS NOT BEING MAINTAINED.
+Still works as of April 2018 as long as the Spotify API & Newtonsoft.Json packages are updated

 # Spotify Lyrics Grabber